alexandriai168/MinionPipeline_eDNA/minion_tutorial.md

 <a style="color: #CD5C5C;" href="https://github.com/wdecoster/chopper"> *https://github.com/wdecoster/chopper* </a>

 Given that you want to trim off primers, we can use Chopper to take off *n* amount of basepairs off of the beginning and end of the end of our sequences.
-The code below is made for MiFish primers, so it will trim 21 off of the head and 27 off of the tail.
-It will also filter out any sequences less than 50 bp or more than 300 bp.
+The code below is made for MiFish primers, so it will trim 21 off of the head (length of forward primer) and 27 off of the tail (length of reverse primer).
+It will also filter out any sequences less than 50 bp or more than 300 bp in length.
 ```bash
 mkdir trimmed
 for i in *barcode*